-The Westwood Government and Charter Study Task Force presented a Home Rule Petition to the Finance Commission in a public hearing Monday night, which petitions to revise the current charter for the town of Westwood.
+The Westwood Government and Charter Study Task Force presented a Home Rule Petition to the Finance Commission in a public hearing Monday night, which petitions to for the town of Westwood.

 During a presentation, Task Force Chair Peter Cahill said that he and a large group have been working on th revisions since October of 2009.

 On Dec.
 8, 2010, a draft of the recommended charter and summary was published; Cahill noted that the collaborative effort of information gathering has led to changes of language throughout the charter and a series of recommended revisions.

 Cahill listed key recommendations during his presentation, which included holding a second town meeting during the fall months.
 The Task Force also recommended a new pre-petition process, which he said the group is excited about because it could avoid many potential problems.